Etiquette & advice

 This message is meant for someone who has always had your back and is there to help you get through the different stages of grieving.

-If you have a lot of friends and family, the number of condolences you receive can be a bit overwhelming, and you may not have time to respond to everyone individually.
+If you have a lot of friends and family, the number of condolences you receive can be a bit overwhelming, so you may not have time to respond to everyone individually.

 You can use this post to show that you are thankful for the support and that you are feeling a bit better because of it.